 Q. What is special about a candy thermometer?

-Ans: A candy thermometer also referred to as a sugar thermometer, or jam thermometer maybe a cooking thermometer won’t measure the temperature and thus the stage of a cooking sugar solution.
+Ans: A candy thermometer, also known as a sugar thermometer or jam thermometer, is a cooking thermometer that does not measure the temperature and thus the stage of a cooking sugar solution.

 A thermometer is analogous to a thermometer except that it can read higher temperatures (usually 400 °F/200 °C or more).